void4main/AIS-Data-to-MongoDB/README.md

 # AIS-Data-to-MongoDB
-Quick and dirty: Write AIS data to MongoDB
+Read AIS data from UDP broadcast and write to MongoDB